freedomofpress/securedrop-docs/docs/create_usb_boot_drives.rst

 -------------
 For the initial SecureDrop setup, you will need three USB drives.

-Two of them will will be used for the Tails operating system, for creating the *Admin Workstation* and *Secure Viewing Station*.
+Two of them will be used for the Tails operating system, for creating the *Admin Workstation* and *Secure Viewing Station*.

 The other USB drive will have the Ubuntu Server installer,